hpc/pavilion2/docs/install.rst

     per-release in the `_static/RELEASE.txt`_ file.
  2) We run a large bevy of unit tests against every change in Pavilion, but each release is used in production before it is actually tagged.
 This often reveals bug, regressions, and practical usage issues.
-We fix those, and then tag the release.
+We fix those issues, then tag the release.
+Bugfix releases are provided as needed.

 Dependencies
 ------------